 These questions (and answers) are truly the heart of good photography.
 They are the necessary prerequisites — the intimate, introspective encounters with yourself and your history.
 Sometimes you have to do them in order, and other times you discover them together in the field.
 Either way, like any art, photography is a collaborative, recursive unfolding of focus and devotion.

 If you keep banking good experiences and “breakthroughs”, you’re more likely to connect deeper and deeper threads in your life, and these will percolate from behind your camera to the front.
 As they say, sometimes if you relax your “thinking”, something will “think” for you.
 If you’re religious, that would be God.
-If not, that would simply be those outside forces that make themselves known as you allow them space.
+If not, that would simply be the unseen energy that comes into your consciousness as you pursue your obsession and give it space.

 This process is what all great artists strive for — the Picassos, Mozarts, Carlos Santanas and great jazz improvisers of the world.
-Ease yourself inside that invisible boundary, like a child prodigy without worry about the future.
+Ease yourself inside that invisible boundary, like a child prodigy who only dives into the present, with no worries about the future.

-There will always be hurdles in the field to overcome.
+There will always be hurdles to overcome.
 But when you’re in the “zone” – the core of your passion – you have a new thread to follow.
-Crumbs to find your way home.
+Crumbs to find your way “home”.
 Go out and enjoy the journey.

 * * *